Efthymiapp/Calculation-program-of-an-electricity-supply-cost/README.md

 - **Login**: Use credentials `username: root` & `password: admin123`.
 - **Admin Menu**:
-  - ⚙️ `Change Cost`: Modify cost per kWh (within ±20% of existing values).
+  - ⚙️ `Change Cost`: Modify cost per kWh.
+The administrator is required to select the grade (1-3) for which he wishes to change the price of a kilowatt hour, as shown in the tables below.
+The difference between the new price from the old should not exceed an increase or decrease greater than 20% of the old price.
+Otherwise, a corresponding error message is displayed and a new price is requested.
   - 🚪 `Exit`: Return to admin screen.
 - **Logout**: Return to main screen.